AUYUITTUQ NATIONAL PARK

 Significant River Crossings: Half Hour Creek

 Mt.
 Thor is truly impressive.
 It pierces the sky at 1675 metres, which isn’t the impressive part.
-It has an unbelievable 1250 metre cliff face, which makes it the second tallest vertical cliff face on Earth!
+It has an unbelievable 1250-metre cliff face, which makes it the second-tallest vertical cliff face on Earth!
 Not only that, a good portion of this cliff face overhangs the valley by 15 degrees.

 Cross the raging Half Hour Creek.
 You may have to explore a couple hundred metres of this unforgiving flow of water to find a place to cross.
-The creek has several smaller braids but if after mid day, the flow may be too high, and consequences grim, to cross the largest and final braid of the creek.
+The creek has several smaller braids but after midday, the flow may be too high, and consequences grim, to cross the largest and final braid of the creek.
 Climb up the steep section of the creek – on top, the river braids just before it pours over the edge making a possible crossing that still may require needing the “tripod” technique again.
 Or you may simply have to wait it out.

 Camp near the Thor Shelter.

-Day 7 (July 7) Thor Shelter to Crater Lake
+Day 7.
+Thor Shelter to Crater Lake

 Distance: 14.0km